Structural Heart & Valve Program

-Valvuloplasty – In this procedure, a cardiologist uses a catheter to place a small
+Valvuloplasty: In this procedure, a cardiologist uses a catheter to place a small balloon

-balloon inside a constricted heart valve.
-Inflating the balloon expands
+inside a constricted heart valve.
+Inflating the balloon expands the valve,

-Surgical aortic valve replacement (SAVR) – This traditional open heart surgery procedure is the standard
+Surgical aortic valve replacement (SAVR): This traditional open-heart surgery procedure is the standard of care for

-of care for patients with stenosis or regurgitation who are healthy enough
+patients with stenosis or regurgitation who are healthy enough to have

-to have major surgery.
-A cardiothoracic surgeon and team remove the narrowed
+major surgery.
+A cardiothoracic surgeon and team remove the narrowed valve

 valve (made of animal or human tissue).

-Minimally invasive open heart surgery – Similar to traditional open heart surgery, this procedure is done
+Minimally invasive open-heart surgery: Similar to traditional open-heart surgery, this procedure is done through

-through a smaller incision at the breastbone.
-A medical assessment is
+a smaller incision at the breastbone.
+A medical assessment is needed to

-condition disqualify them from having open heart surgery.
-Most TAVR candidates
+disqualify them from having open heart surgery, are eligible for TAVR.

 Diagnosing Valve Disease